PRIMARY LEVEL : ages 3 to 6 at the Aquinas and Old Town Montessori Schools

 may be downloaded as a reference guide for symbolizing sentences for spelling word homework.

-The teachers record observations as The Aquinas Montessori School students track the growth of tulips as the season changes from winter to spring.
+The teachers record observations and Aquinas Montessori School students track the growth of tulips as the season changes from winter to spring.
 They discover how temperatures, sunlight, geographic location, and other variables influence plant growth and the full array of seasonal changes that take place in the springtime.